telecastg/esignature-field-and-documents-for-espocrm/README.md

 Instructions to generate the electronic signature document:

-1) Open the target entity detail view and select 'display eSignature Document' from the top left dropdown menu.
+1) Open the target entity detail view and select 'Display eSignature Document' from the top left dropdown menu.

 2) Select the template created to display the document